26 July 2024

 on course website

 Networks play an increasingly dominant role in many social, business, and economic environments.
-Moreover, network data becomes increasingly important and available due to the rise of online social media and digitization.
-This course offers a concise introduction into the most recent econometric methods developed for processing, visualizing and learning from network data.
+Moreover, network data becomes increasingly relevant and available due to the rise of online social media and digitisation.

 Upon successful completion of the course, students will:

-become acquainted with different statistical methodologies for analyzing networks while learning how to see these different methodologies complementing each other.
+- Become acquainted with different statistical methodologies for analysing networks while learning how to see these different methodologies complementing each other.

-be able to recognize, understand, and analyze societal and business problems in which networks are central.
+- Be able to recognise, understand, and analyse societal and business problems in which networks are central.

-learn how networks affect demand and supply in markets, how this leads to market failures, and how government policies can address these.
+- Learn how networks affect supply and demand in markets, how this leads to market failures, and how government policies can address these.

 on course website